 Who plays the character Frank Wheeler?

-Discover the awards and nominations received by Revolutionary Road.
-Explore the history of Revolutionary Road and its cast and crew.
+Discover all the awards and nominations received by Revolutionary Road, from Oscars to film festival honors.
+Learn how Revolutionary Road and its cast and crew have been recognized by critics and the industry alike.

 81st Academy Awards 2009